 The Board concluded that the work to be done by the Committee could become quite broad and cover the entire field of hydrology, and that a change in name and terms of reference would be appropriate.
-The DNPC was therefore renamed the Committee on Hydrology, and new terms of reference were developed.
+The DNPC was, therefore, renamed the Committee on Hydrology, and new terms of reference were developed.

-The Committee on Hydrology met six times during this past fiscal year to review and provide direction to the Natural Flow and Streamflow Forecasting Studies being done for the Board by Water Survey of Canada.
-The meetings were held on June 27, 28 in Calgary, on August 29, 30 in Regina, on October 12, 13 in Winnipeg, on November 21 in Regina, on January 17 in Regina, and on March 28 in Edmonton.
+The Committee on Hydrology met three times during this past fiscal year.
+The meetings were held on June 26, 27 in Regina, on October 9 in Regina, and on February 8 in Winnipeg.